TomMetcalf/ebook-website/readme.md

 Bootstrap website for downloading a free E-book.
 This website has a light, business-like design.

+This was built to refamiliarise myself with using Bootstrap for creating professional looking, appealing and responsive layouts.

 The hosted version of this site can be viewed here:

 https://blog-ebook-website.netlify.app